astraldev/pyne/README.md

 Pynes is available for most (if not all) Linux distributions from the distribution's repository of binary packages.
 Or if want to run the bleeding-edge master version, you can follow the instructions in [INSTALL.md](https://github.com/astraldev/pynes/blob/master/INSTALL.md)

 ## Contributing
-Any help is welcome with the Terminator project.
+Any help is welcome with the pynes project.
 [Open issues for bugs or enhancements](https://github.com/astraldev/pynes/issues/new)

 ## Licensing